-Roman society changed, as you might expect, over the course of its 1000 year history.
-Although the underlying classes of Slave–Plebeian–Equestrian–Patrician essentially remained the same, the divisions between social classes became increasingly blurred and the balance of power in Roman society shifted drammatically.
+Ancient Roman society changed, as you might expect, over the course of its 1000 year history.
+Although the underlying classes of Slave–Plebeian–Equestrian–Patrician essentially remained the same, the divisions between social classes became increasingly blurred and the balance of power in Roman society shifted dramatically.
 For example, the position of women in Roman society also developed towards increasing levels of freedom and independence, slaves achieved increasing rights.
-As plebeians and senators gradually lost power the roman army gradually grew in political significance.
+As plebeians and senators gradually lost power the Roman army gradually grew in political significance.
 Interestingly, around the time of the fall of the Roman empire, society completely transformed and was reshaped under Christianity.

 The transformation and evolution of Roman society went hand in hand with a transformation of the Romans themselves as individuals and hence changes in numerous other aspects such as Roman morality, the Roman economy, and Roman art.
 Whilst morality and economy can be considered as co-factors in shaping Roman society, art is likely a reflection of it.